 Siemens provides Las Vegas with technology for first Connected Vehicle pilot

 Siemens, along with Brandmotion and Commsignia, are working with the City of Las Vegas to provide a turnkey Vehicle-to-Infrastructure (V2I) and Vehicle-to-Vehicle (V2V) solution along Casino Center Boulevard between Bonneville and Clark Avenues.
 This technology will be demonstrated at the Consumer Electronics Show (CES) in January 2018 and become one of the initial corridors with the connected vehicle technologies in the City of Las Vegas.
 Siemens V2I technology includes roadside and vehicle infrastructure, innovative software applications and a digital Smart City platform that enables vehicles and pedestrians to communicate with traffic infrastructure like intersections, corridors and traffic signals in real-time to enhance situational awareness, improve safety and prevent injuries.
+To enhance logistic efficiency the project will onboard companies providing logistic services such as Tactical Logistic Solutions.

 As of December 21, 2017, the Las Vegas valley has experienced 74 pedestrian fatalities, which is an increase from 55 in 2016.
 As a result of these increasing incidents, the initial connected vehicle pilot will focus on two key initial priorities: